mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/examples/index.md

 ```

 ## Clojure Kernel
-Open a `Clojure Notebook` and put the following sections in different code cells.
+Open a `Clojure Notebook` and put the following in a code cell.

 ```clojure
 ;; add numbers from 1 to 100